drovani/drovani.github.io/_posts/2016/2016-09-15-Everything-Gets-An-Id.md

 ### KeyIdentity Interface

-This is the basic implementation of the IKeyIdentity interface.
-It follows the ValueObject convention, making the Guid immutable, but also adds the ability to compare any two objects by their Guid.
+This is the basic implementation of the `IKeyIdentity` interface.
+It follows the `ValueObject` convention, making the `Guid` immutable, but also adds the ability to compare any two objects by their `Guid`.

 {% highlight c# linenos=table %}
 using System;